Skip to content

 When you use a branch for feature development, you can commit and share your code frequently without impacting the stability of code in the main branch.
 After ensuring the code in the feature branch is completed, tested, and reviewed, you are ready to merge the branch into another branch, such as the main branch.
 Merging is the process of combining the commit histories from two separate branches into a single branch.

-Different workflows
+Different development workflows

 A centralized Git workflow uses a central Git repository as the single source of record for application code.
 Developers push code changes directly to the main branch, and do not push commits in other branches to the central repository.
 Because the workflow results in commits to a single branch only, team members are prone to merge conflicts.
 It open doors to commit partial or incomplete code changes.
 Code is always on the most updated features so may be unstable.